kristinemlarson/gnssrefl/docs/pages/file_structure.md

 - station name (4 characters) followed by day of year (3 characters) then 0.yyo where yy is the two character year.
 - Example: algo0500.21o where station name is algo on day of year 50 from the year 2021

-Example filename : onsa0500.22o

 It is also standard to use the Hatanaka files.
+Instead of ending in an o the Hatanaka files end in a d.

 Example filename : onsa0500.22d